Up to 1834

 Later Addition: Hanford (from 1858).

 The population falling within the Union at the 1831 census had been 9,553 with parishes ranging in size from Hammoon (population 54) to Sturminster Newton (1,831).
 The average annual poor-rate expenditure for the period 1833-5 had been £6,658 or 13s.11d. per head of the population.

 The new Sturminster Union workhouse, for 150 inmates, was built in 1838 at the north of Sturminster Newton.
 The architect was Lewis Vulliamy who also designed workhouses at Epping and Brentford.
 His Sturminster design was a variation on the Poor Law Commissioner's model "Y" plan, but enclosed within a rectangle rather than the more usual hexagon as can be seen on the architect's plan below (click on the image for an enlarged version).

 The workhouse location and layout are shown on the 1889 map below.

-The main buildings were three storeys high with a slate roof.
+Most of the main building was three storeys high with a slate roof.
 The entrance block, at the west of the site, ran across the base of the "Y".

-Early records for the workhouse have not survived.
-A Local Government Inspector's report in 1893 criticized several aspects of the workhouse regime:
+A Local Government Board Inspector's report in 1893 criticized several aspects of the workhouse regime: